cyristo/apifit/README.md

 Congratulations !
 You've just run your first Apifit test...and it's green !

-If it takes you more than 5 minutes, please contact the 24/7 Apifit help desk :simple_smile:
+If it takes you more than 5 minutes, please contact the 24/7 Apifit help desk :boom:

 Data Driven test style
 ----------------------